 Risk Category Description Rating (likelihood x consequence) Mitigation Action

 Financial Nil.

 Health & Safety Nil.

 Reputation The Council does not acknowledge community feedback in it its decision making processes.
-Medium (3) x Unlikely (2) = Moderate (6)
+Medium (3) x Unlikely (2) = Moderate (6) The differential rate survey has been provided to Council for consideration when making a decision relating to the future of the differential rate.

 Service Nil.

 Interruption

 Compliance Nil.

 Property Nil.

 Environment Nil.